psnaz/freezing-happy/README.md

 ## Notes

 I have also taken inspiration from the following sales pages I previously created for my client Healing Spot PT in their Kartra acc.
-Please note that I have not inspect the pages with GoogleDev Tools nor tried to find out what the code for these pages is.
+Please note that I have not inspected the below pages with GoogleDev Tools nor tried to find out what the code for these pages is, I simply took inspiration from the graphic design point of view.

 - [Clear Your Root Online Program](https://healingspot.kartra.com/page/Clear-Your-Root)
 - [Release Your Root Online Program](https://healingspot.kartra.com/page/Release-Your-Root)
 - [Low Pressure Fitness Online Program](https://healingspot.kartra.com/page/Low-Pressure-Fitness-Level1)